-- Would I feel happy if everyone knew all the details of my actions?
+- Would I feel happy if everyone knew the full details of my actions?

 All Members of the PSA are expected to:

-- Hold appropriate public liability and professional indemnity insurance.
+- Ensure they are covered by appropriate public liability and professional indemnity insurance;

-- Alert the PSA of any situations which they feel could affect the reputation of the PSA.
+- Alert the PSA of any situation, which they feel will affect the reputation of the PSA, which they cannot resolve.

 Professional speakers are often paid to be controversial and promote thought and motivate change.
 Members of the profession will not always agree.
-Disagreement is no excuse for disrespectful behaviour.
-We will all experience frustration from time to time, but we cannot allow that frustration to be perceived as a personal attack nor to bring the profession into disrepute in other ways.
+Disagreement is, however, no excuse for disrespectful behaviour.
+We will all experience frustration from time to time, but we should not allow that frustration to become personally abusive nor to bring the profession into disrepute in other ways.

 Always conduct yourself professionally, taking due account of legality, common standards of decency and context.
-Be polite and do not intentionally insult, belittle or offend others (including on social media and other online interactions) harassment and exclusionary behaviour are not acceptable.
+Be polite and do not intentionally insult, belittle or offend others (including on social media and other online interactions).
 This includes, but is not limited to:

-- Making or using discriminatory jokes and language.
+- Making or using inappropriate discriminatory jokes and language;

 - Advocating for, or encouraging, any of the above behaviour.

-If you are subjected to any of these behaviours, you should immediately tell the other party to stop, if you feel able at the time, and considering your own personal safety.
-If you observe behaviour that is causing discomfort to others you should intervene.
-If you consider the case to be serious then you should report the matter as soon as you can to the Professional Speaking Association, and the relevant authorities.
+If you are subjected to any of these behaviours, or observe behaviour that is causing discomfort to others, which cannot be safely addressed at the time, then you should report the matter as soon as you can to the Professional Speaking Association, and, if appropriate, the relevant authorities.

 We can find strength in diversity.
 Different people have different perspectives on issues, and that can be valuable for solving problems or generating new ideas.
 Being unable to understand why someone holds a viewpoint doesn’t mean that they’re wrong.
 Don’t forget that we all make mistakes and blaming each other doesn’t get us anywhere.
 Instead, focus on resolving issues, or respectfully accepting the co-existence of differing opinions and perspectives.

 Raising concerns or making complaints about Members of the Professional Speaking Association.